 - The water flowing under the hull must be smooth with a minimum of bubbles and turbulence (especially at high speeds). - The transducer must be continuously immersed in water. - The transducer beam must be unobstructed by the keel or propeller shaft(s). - Choose a location away from interference caused by power and radiation sources such as: the propeller(s) and shaft(s), other machinery, other echosounders, and other cables.
-The lower the noise level, the higher the echosounder gain setting that can be used. - Chirp transducer-Mount in a cool well-ventilated area away from the engine to avoid overheating.
+The lower the noise level, the higher the echosounder gain setting that can be used.

-Boat Types (see Figure 3)
+Hull Types (see Figure 3)

 - Displacement hull powerboats-Locate amidships near the centerline.
-The starboard side of the hull where the propeller blades are moving downward is preferred. - Planing hull powerboats-Mount well aft, on or near the centerline, and well inboard of the first set of lifting strakes to ensure that the transducer will be in contact with the water at high speeds.
+The starboard side of the hull where the propeller blades are moving downward is preferred. - Planing hull powerboats-Mount well aft, near the centerline, and well inboard of the first set of lifting strakes to ensure that the transducer will be in contact with the water at high speeds.
 The starboard side of the hull where the propeller blades are moving downward is preferred.

 Outboard and I/O-Mount just forward of the engine(s).
 Inboard-Mount well ahead of the propeller(s) and shaft(s).
 Stepped hull-Mount just ahead of the first step.

 Boat capable of speeds above 25kn (29MPH)-Review the installation location and operating results of similar boats before proceeding.

-- Fin keel sailboats-Mount on or near the centerline and forward of the fin keel 300-600mm (1-2'). - Full keel sailboats-Locate amidships and away from the keel.
+- Fin keel sailboats-Mount as close as possible to the centerline and forward of the fin keel 300-600mm (1-2'). - Full keel sailboats-Locate amidships and away from the keel.